The Role of Innovation Hubs in Supporting AI Startups in Europe

 What Are AI Innovation Hubs?

-• Access to high-quality AI talent and experts
+• Access to top-tier AI talent and experienced mentors

-• Connections to potential investors and international partners
+• Direct connections to investors and global partners

 How AI Innovation Hubs Support Startups